 The Energy Charter Treaty (ECT) is a multilateral investment treaty which entered into force in April 1998 and specifically addresses energy trade, transit and investment between its contracting parties, which include Finland and all other EU states (except Italy).
-In April 2024, the EU Industry, Research and Energy, and International Trade committees have recommended that the EU exit the ECT.
-Parliament's approval is still required for the EU to exit from the ECT.
+Discussions as to the modernisation of the ECT have been ongoing for several years focusing, in particular, on investment protection and "greening" the ECT.